 Meet Matthew

 Hi, I’m Matthew Green.
 I study theology and neuroscience with an eye toward how God designed us and what that means for growing into Christ’s likeness.
+It’s Christian spirituality with a neuroscientific twist.
 I earned a Ph.D. from the Toronto School of Theology where my studies explored how Dallas Willard understood emotion in Christian life and growth and how contemporary neuroscience can clarify and expand on Willard’s ideas.

 I also studied spiritual growth at The Institute for Spiritual Formation at Biola University.
 My thesis examined suffering and growth, where I designed a 5 week small-group study on a right relationship with pain (I’ve noticed there haven’t been a lot of people knocking down my door to take their group through it; I can’t imagine why!).